Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Introduction

-{\bf Foreground:} In this article (which is a {\it perspective}, not a review), we analyze the evidence that the superconducting dome in an ``ideal'' disorder free cuprate would arise as a consequence of a crossover from a strongly correlated (and hence very complex) underdoped regime where $T_c$ is intrinsically determined by phase ordering, to an overdoped regime in which a weak coupling perspective based on a Fermi liquid normal state and a BCS mean-field description of the superconducting transition is possible.
-As part of this analysis, we present reasons to attribute to the effects of disorder those observed features of actual overdoped cuprates that are inconsistent with a weak-coupling description.
-Our perspective is summarized in Fig. 1, for which the essential assumptions are: \begin{itemize} \item{\bf $p < p_{opt}$:} {There is an underdoped (UD) regime that may be best thought of as a lightly doped antiferromagnetic insulator.
-Here, the pairing scale $|\Delta_0|$ is large compared to the superconducting $T_c$.
-Conversely, the energy scale that characterizes the stiffness to phase fluctuations,\cite{emery_importance_1995} $T_\theta$, is small compared to $|\Delta_0|/2$.
-Consequently, $T_c$ is the temperature at which phase fluctuations, rather than thermal pair-breaking, destroy long-range order.
-This hierarchy of scales, $|\Delta_0|/2 \gg T_c \approx T_\theta$, is inverted from the usual weak-coupling case, and so likely reflects strong-coupling physics.
-Indeed, in this regime of doping there is direct evidence for various types of ``intertwined'' density-wave-orders (which are generically strong-coupling effects) and a host of fluctuation phenomena which have been linked under the name ``pseudo-gap phenomena.''
-There is no generally accepted theory that describes the rich physics of the underdoped regime. }
+In this Perspective, we consider the evidence that the superconducting dome in an `ideal' disorder-free cuprate arises from a crossover between a strongly correlated (and hence very complex) underdoped regime, where $T_{\textrm c}$ is intrinsically determined by phase ordering, to an overdoped regime, where it is possible to adopt a weak-coupling Bardeen--Cooper--Schrieffer (BCS) approach based on a Fermi-liquid normal state and a mean-field description of the superconducting state (but not, necessarily, invoking phonon-mediated pairing).
+We present reasons to attribute to the effects of disorder those observed features of actual overdoped cuprates that are inconsistent with a weak-coupling description.
+Our viewpoint is summarized in \autoref{fig:PD1}, for which the essential assumptions are:

+\begin{itemize} \item{\bf $p < p_\textrm{opt}$} \\ This `underdoped' regime may be best thought of as a lightly doped antiferromagnetic insulator.
+Here, the pairing scale $|\Delta_0|$ is large compared to the superconducting transition temperature \Tc.
+Conversely, the energy scale that characterizes the stiffness to phase fluctuations \cite{emery_importance_1995}, $T_\theta$, is small compared to $|\Delta_0|/2$.
+Consequently, \Tc is the temperature at which phase fluctuations, rather than thermal pair-breaking, destroy long-range order.
+This hierarchy of scales, $|\Delta_0|/2 \gg \Tc \approx T_\theta$, is inverted from the usual weak-coupling case, and so probably reflects strong-coupling physics.
+Indeed, in this regime of doping there is direct evidence for various types of `intertwined' density-wave orders (which are generically strong-coupling effects) and a host of fluctuation phenomena that have been linked under the name `pseudo-gap phenomena'.
+There is no generally accepted theory that describes the rich physics of the underdoped regime.